Everest Base Camp/Kala Patthar Trek (5550m)

 Please inquire for the single rate price.

 *Priced Based on Minimum of 3 Booked Pax.
-Rand currency fluctuations may affect the final price of this tour.
+Prices quoted in US$ currency.

-If originating from outside of South Africa your welcome to join up in Kathmandu email for the itinerary and pricing in USD$.
+If originating from outside of South Africa your welcome to join up in Kathmandu email for the itinerary and arrange collection from the Tribhuvan International Airport.

 Arrival Day 1 - Your adventure begins the moment you touch down at Tribhuvan International airport and pass through customs where our friendly Nepali representative and your tour escort, Jo - will welcome you to Nepal and whisk you away through a bustling city to arrive at your hotel and settle you in.
 Trek Briefing in the evening.

-The sights and sounds of Thamel can be quite overwhelming at first but as you settle in and slow down your pace, find your rhythm amidst this vibrant hub of Kathmandu.
-Leaving your work and worries behind you and begin to unwind and enjoy rest of the evening at leisure.
+The sights and sounds of of this bustling city can be quite overwhelming at first but as you settle in and slow down your pace, find your rhythm amidst this vibrant hub of Kathmandu, the welcome of being in Nepal will soon have you leaving your work and worries behind you as you begin to unwind and simply enjoy this slow paced life amongst a myriad of new and exciting discoveries.
 Time to sample delicious local cuisine of your choice at a nearby restaurant or wander the streets full of fascinating people selling their wares of every conceivable nature - from teas to hand spun clothing to Kumari dolls and Khukuri knives.
 Welcome to the thriving area of Thamel!
 An exciting part of the Kathmandu Valley.

-Day 5 Tengboche Taking our time here to ensure a proper acclimatisation we will be passing through mountain villages we'll move on through the forests of fir, black juniper, pine and rhododendron we'll make our way to Tengboche (3860m).
-Here the surrounded by the gigantic peaks of Ama Dablam, Kantega, Everest etc. Visit the famous Tengboche Monastery.
+Taking our time here to ensure a proper acclimatisation we will be passing through mountain villages we'll move on through the forests of fir, black juniper, pine and rhododendron we'll make our way to different villages, Steadily making our way - altitude beginning to increase slowly - 3860m.
+Here the surrounded by the gigantic peaks of Ama Dablam, Kantega, Everest etc. Along our way we can stop and visit the famous Tengboche Monastery.

-Day 6 – Trek to Dingboche (4410m) Our route continues through trails of forest with glimpses of the Himalayas along the way.
+(4410m) Our route continues through trails of forest with glimpses of the Himalayas along the way.
 Being mindful of yak trains hauling supplies and goods to mountain villages - only man and beast can pass by these steep slopes.
-Crossing the Imja Khola by way of suspension bridge we reach Dingboche for overnight at the teahouse.
+Crossings of suspension bridges, we overnight at a teahouse.

-Day 7: Hiking up to Lobuche 5hr (alt 4910m).
-Leaving Dingboche the track goes up towards the Khumbu Glacier.
+From Gokyo, we head over Cho La Pass, a steep ascent and then down the other side heading now for Lobuche (alt 4910m).
 Theres a steep ascent to the crest of the moraine before the path flattens out prior to our arrival into the lovely village of Lobuche.
 I always look forward to the Sherpa Stew here, its hearty, filling and sooooooo yummy.

 Tomorrow brings a full day of sightseeing to some of Kathmandu's most historical and/or cultural UNESCO World heritage sights.
 Swayambunath (Monkey Temple) 2000 year old Buddhist temple where offerings to the Gods are a daily ritual.
 Pashupatinath (one of the most holiest Hindu sites in the world) where we find the holy Sadhu men and the site of cremations ongoing upon the ghats placed along the Bagmati river.
 We'll visit the City of Arts - Patan Durbar Square-founded in the 3rd century A.D. and home to some of the finest crafts with monuments from the medevil Malla period of the 16th-18th century and my favourite Boudhanath where the people observe their faith by perambulating clockwise around this magnificent stupa - the largest in Nepal.
 Marooned coloured robes of monks sitting chanting mantras and spinning prayer wheels or reciting precious sanskrit scriptures abound here - its a fascinating sight where people watching is a great past time.